quelle¶

 Cite your sources.

-Local CLI that fetches academic publication metadata and PDFs from free, open academic sources — OpenAlex, Crossref, Semantic Scholar, arXiv, and Unpaywall — and returns them as normalised JSON.
+Local CLI that fetches academic publication and book metadata and PDFs from free, open sources — OpenAlex, Crossref, Semantic Scholar, arXiv, Unpaywall, Open Library, Google Books, and BnF — and returns them as normalised JSON.
+Handles both academic articles (DOI / arXiv id / title) and books (ISBN / title).
 A composable building block: pipe the output into any notes system, reference manager, or research workflow.

 The name is German for source — in academic German, "Quelle:" is the word that introduces a bibliographic reference.